 - Exams may be uploaded to Blackboard and delivered as an online exam either non-secure or secure using the Respondus LockDown Browser in the Testing Centers

 - Exams and reports may be downloaded from Blackboard.

-- To view additional testing options available, visit the Teaching Online Continuity Guide: Testing page.
+To view all of the testing options available, visit the Testing Guide.